PSORLab/EAGO-notebooks/README.md

 # EAGO-notebooks
-A collection of Jupyter notebooks which use the EAGO package
+A collection of Jupyter notebooks that demonstrate the use of the EAGO.jl package.